 - Instruction in a home exercise and self-care program.

-* Women who have had surgery that includes removal of axillary (armpit) lymph nodes or radiation therapy for breast cancer may be at risk for developing lymphedema, a chronic, lifelong condition.
+* Patients who have had surgery that includes removal of axillary (armpit) lymph nodes or radiation therapy for breast cancer may be at risk for developing lymphedema, a chronic, lifelong condition.
 The surgical removal of axillary lymph nodes and / or radiation therapy in the axillary region can adversely affect the flow of lymphatic fluid in the arm and breast area, causing abnormal accumulation of this protein-rich fluid in the arm.
 The excess lymphatic fluid builds up, causing swelling called lymphedema.
 The best way to manage lymphedema is to prevent it.
 Our program will teach you the signs of lymphedema and ways to reduce your risk for developing it.

 How the Post-Operative Breast Surgery Program Works